 Toxicology helps us design processes using safer chemicals.
-It’s not just us we have to think of but all other species on the planet that are affected by anthropogenic processes.
+It’s not just us who we have to think of, but all other species on the planet that are affected by anthropogenic processes.
 By studying how a certain chemical affects us and other species, we can make better decisions.
-There are a few aspects which we need to consider, which will help us learn the toxic effects of chemicals on all of us.
+There are a few aspects which we need to consider to learn about the toxic effects of chemicals on all of us.

 - Should a chemical be banned?

 - What is a poison?

 - What is a dose?

 - Understand the difference between Pharmacology and toxicology: Pharmacology is the scientific study of the origin, nature, chemistry, effects and use of drugs.
 Toxicology is the science that investigates the adverse effects of chemicals on health.